Connecting Solar Panels Together

 Solar Panels in Series of Same Characteristics

 In this method ALL the solar panels are of the same type and power rating.
 The total voltage output becomes the sum of the voltage output of each panel.
-Using the same three 6 volt, 3.0 amp panels from above, we can see that when these pv panels are connected together in series, the array will produce an ouput voltage of 18 Volts (6 + 6 + 6) at 3.0 Amperes, giving 54 Watts (volts x amps) at full sun.
+Using the same three 6 volt, 3.0 amp panels from above, we can see that when these pv panels are connected together in series, the array will produce an output voltage of 18 Volts (6 + 6 + 6) at 3.0 Amperes, giving 54 Watts (volts x amps) at full sun.

 Now lets look at connecting solar panels in series with different nominal voltages but with identical current ratings.